-The WG is expected to meet physically every quarter during Year 1 and Year 2 of SR implementation; additional virtual meeting(s) may be organised to discuss tasks assigned to the SRWG or specific subgroups of the SRWG.
+The WG is expected to meet physically once per year; additional virtual meeting(s) may be organised to discuss tasks assigned to the SRWG or specific sub- groups of the SRWG.
 Additional physical meetings can be arranged based on request from the SRWG and must be supported by the Co-Chairs of the SRWG.